SutantraSystems/PatchPilot/README.md

 service — see `../backend` — since the domain services were standardized on Python.

-Frontend verified working on macOS with Node.js via `npm install && npm run dev`.
+Frontend verified working with Node.js via `npm install && npm run dev`.

 ## What's here